Multidimensional Principal Components (Map Viewer)

 The Result layers group includes the following parameters:

-• The Output principal components parameter determines the name of the output data.
+• Output principal components is the name of the output data.

-When Mode is specified as Dimension Reduction, the output will be a multiband imagery layer with the components as bands.
+When the Mode parameter is set to Dimension Reduction, the output will be a multiband imagery layer with the components as bands.
 The first band is the first principal component with the largest eigenvalue, the second band has the principal component with the second largest eigenvalue, and so on.

-When Mode is set to Spatial Reduction, the output is a table layer containing a set of time series data representing the principal components.
+When the Mode parameter is set to Spatial Reduction, the output is a table layer containing a set of time series data representing the principal components.

-• Output loadings table determines the name of the data contributing to the principal components.
+• Output loadings table is the name of the data contributing to the principal components.

-When Mode is specified as Dimension Reduction, the output will be a table layer containing the weights that each input raster contributed to the principal components.
+When the Mode parameter is set to Dimension Reduction, the output will be a table layer containing the weights that each input raster contributed to the principal components.
 These weights define the correlations of the input data and the output principal components.

-When the Mode parameter is specified as Spatial Reduction, the output is an imagery layer in which pixel values are the weights contributing the principal components.
+When the Mode parameter is set to Spatial Reduction, the output is an imagery layer in which pixel values are the weights contributing to the principal components.
 Pixels with larger values are more correlated to the principal components.
 This output may have a larger cell size than the input raster because a random reprojection is applied to reduce the computation complexity.

-• The Output eigenvalues table parameter specifies the name of the Output eigenvalues table layer.
+• Output eigenvalues table is the name of the output eigenvalues table layer.
 Eigenvalues are values indicating the variance percentage of each component.
 Eigenvalues help you define the number of principal components that are needed to represent the dataset.

 • Output layer type specifies the type of raster output that will be created.
 The output can be either a tiled imagery layer or a dynamic imagery layer.